zeromicro/go-zero/readme.md

 4. Write the business logic code

-    * the dependencies can be passed into the logic within servicecontext.go, like mysql, reds etc.
+    * the dependencies can be passed into the logic within servicecontext.go, like mysql, reds, etc.
-    * add the logic code in logic package according to .api file
+    * add the logic code in a logic package according to .api file

-5. Generate code like Java, TypeScript, Dart, JavaScript etc. just from the api file
+5. Generate code like Java, TypeScript, Dart, JavaScript, etc. just from the api file

    ```shell
    goctl api java -api greet.api -dir greet